Iceman (Marvel Comics): Blinded by the Light

 As the team recovers from Hecatomb attack in Rogue's childhood home, it appears that Mystique and Iceman begin a romantic relationship.
 This was a front, as Mystique was using Iceman and the X-Men as a Marauder spy for Mister Sinister.
-Marauders soon infiltrated the house; they attempt to gain access to Destiny's Diaries on the order of Mr. Sinister (who has been gathering information about the future from anybody and anything that could foretell the future).
+Marauders soon infiltrated the house; they attempt to gain access to Destiny's Diaries on the order of Sinister (who has been gathering information about the future from anybody and anything that could foretell the future).
 Bobby and Cannonball escape from the Marauders in the X-Jet, with help from Emma Frost.
 They are pursued by Sunfire; they manage to get the better of him and take him prisoner, but not before he manages to cripple the jet.
-While Sunfire is unconscious, Iceman and Sam discuss the Mauraders' plan to eliminate all precognitive mutants and anyone with knowledge of the future as well as retrieving Destiny's Diaries before the Marauders can.
+While Sunfire is unconscious, Iceman and Cannonball discuss the Mauraders' plan to eliminate all precognitive mutants and anyone with knowledge of the future as well as retrieving Destiny's Diaries before the Marauders can.
 During this time, Bobby displayed sub-atomic control of energy transfers when he prevented Sunfire from using his fire-based powers.

-Cannonball and Bobby, telepathically prompted by Emma Frost, attempt to recover the diaries which are hidden in a dilapidated brewery.
+Cannonball and Iceman, telepathically prompted by Emma Frost, attempt to recover the diaries which are hidden in a dilapidated brewery.
 Mr. Sinister uses the reverse-engineered version of Xavier's Cerebro to track the pair of X-Men to the brewery.
 The Marauders attack Cannonball and Iceman and overtake them.
 Bobby, while in his ice form, suffers a gunshot wound from Mystique, which severs one of his arms above the elbow.
 Mister Sinister, who takes Cannonball prisoner, attempts to telepathically erase his mind so that the X-Men will find him as an empty shell.
 Iceman attacks Sinister, distracting him, which allows both of the X-Men to escape.

 Messiah Complex

-The New X-Men team decided to raid the headquarters of the Purifiers in Washington, D.C., but were forced to retreat.
-Pixie teleported them back to the mansion in a rush, but the entire team was scattered between D.C. and Westchester.
-Iceman, after recovering from his injuries, volunteered to go look for them and was given telepathic directions by Emma Frost.
+The New X-Men team raid the headquarters of the Purifiers in Washington, D.C., but are forced to retreat.
+Pixie teleports them back to the mansion in a rush, but the entire team is scattered between D.C. and Westchester.
+Iceman, after recovering from his injuries, volunteers to go look for them.

 Iceman was successful in finding the New X-Men, most of them injured.
 On the way back, they found that the O*N*E* Sentinels guarding the Xavier Institute had become infected by nano-Sentinels and attacked the school.
 Iceman and New X-Man X-23 helped out in the battle with the O*N*E* Sentinels.
 With the help of Dust and X-23, the X-Men were able to survive this battle but the nano-Sentinel infected human escaped.

 Soon, Iceman participated in the final battle against the Marauders, the Acolytes, and Predator X. He was one of the X-Men who came running in to fight Predator X after it swallowed Wolverine whole.
 However, he also witnesses his mentor, Professor Xavier, "killed" by Bishop's bullet, which was not meant for him.